Quuxplusone/goodcook/md/recipes.md

 In a skillet, cook sausage and onion until sausage is brown and onion is tender; drain.
 Stir in apples, sauerkraut, water, brown sugar and caraway seed.
-Transfer to a 2-1/2 quart baking dish.
+Transfer to a 2.5-quart baking dish.
 Cover and bake at 350 degrees for one hour.
 Garnish with parsley, if desired.